Leung-Alvin/cfsa/README.md

-# Cybersecuirty Suite for Forensic Analysis
+# Cybersecurity Suite for Forensic Analysis
 UNR CS 425/426 Project

 ## Setting up the Virtual Environment on Linux